JeremyParish69/docs/integrate/frontend.md

 # Osmosis Zone Front-End

-## How to add Assets onto the Osmosis Assets Page
+## How to Add an Asset onto the Osmosis Assets Page

 ### Purpose